Projective measure without projective Baire: Notation and Building Blocks

-\item If $b^{s\res \xi} \setminus\eta\in p^*$ and $s(\xi)=0$ then for any $\gamma \in (|p|,|q|)\cap (b^{s\res\xi} \setminus \eta)$ we have $q((\gamma)_2)=0$. \end{enumerate} \end{description} \end{dfn} The additional construct $\rho(p^*)$ and its use in the definition of $\leq$ for inaccessible coding is necessary to preserve requirement \eqref{coding_areas_bounded} of the definition of $P(A_0)$ at the limit (see also definition \ref{D}, item \eqref{restraints_start_high}), Also, together with the similar use of $\sup(\dom(p_{<\alpha}))$ this becomes important in the proof that $\kappa$ is not collapsed in the limit of our iteration (see \ref{it:reals:are:caught}).
-With the intuition that our iteration can \emph{almost} be decomposed into an upper and a lower part, the idea is that this device ensures some independence of upper and lower parts in that argument, since restraints are the only possible interaction.
-This also means that the part of the restraint below $ \rho(p^*)\cup \sup\dom(p_{<\alpha})$ as well as $\rho(p^*)$ itself must part of the value of the ``centering function'' $\Cl(p)$ (see \ref{sec_coding_strat}).
-The use of $\sup(\dom(p_{<\alpha}))$ can be eliminated (but renders the argument slightly more elegant).
-The use of $\sup(\dom(p_{<\alpha}))$ cannot obviate that of $\rho(p^*)$ because of the last clause in \eqref{qc:redundant}.
+\item If $b^{s\res \xi} \setminus\eta\in p^*$ and $s(\xi)=0$ then for any $\gamma \in (|p|,|q|)\cap (b^{s\res\xi} \setminus \eta)$ we have $q((\gamma)_2)=0$. \end{enumerate} \end{description} \end{dfn} The additional construct $\rho(p^*)$ and its use in the definition of $\leq$ for inaccessible coding is necessary to preserve Requirement~\ref{coding_areas_bounded} in the definition of $P(A_0)$ (see below) when taking greatest lower bounds (see also Definition~\ref{D}, item \eqref{restraints_start_high}).
+With the intuition that our iteration can \emph{almost} be decomposed into an upper and a lower part, this device limits the interaction caused by restraints between these two parts.
+This also means that the part of the restraint below $ \rho(p^*)\cup \sup\dom(p_{<\alpha})$ as well as $\rho(p^*)$ itself must part of the value of the ``linking function'' $\Cl(p)$ (see \ref{sec_coding_strat}).
+Note that $\sup(\dom(p_{<\alpha}))$ is used similarly (but affects all inaccessible codings above it); this is convenient in the proof that $\kappa$ is not collapsed in our iteration (see \ref{it:reals:are:caught}).
+The use of $\sup(\dom(p_{<\alpha}))$ renders the argument more elegant but can be eliminated.
+The use of $\sup(\dom(p_{<\alpha}))$ cannot obviate the use of $\rho(p^*)$ because of the last clause in \eqref{qc:redundant}.

-\section{Definition of the forcing $P(A_0)$}
+\section{Definition of the Forcing}